DV

 Strategy & risk

-TDAX tracks TDAQ (TappAlpha Innovation 100 Growth & Daily Income ETF) with a leverage approach, while XQQI tracks Nasdaq-100 Index using an options strategy.
+TDAX tracks TDAQ (TappAlpha Innovation 100 Growth & Daily Income ETF) with a leverage approach, while XQQI tracks Nasdaq-100 Index with an options approach.

 Fund details